Privacy Notice – SCC Employees / Contractors

 In some cases, we may need to transfer your information outside of the European Economic Area because we (or a third party or vendor we use) store it on systems that are hosted abroad, or because we need to share it with companies that are not situated in the European Economic Area.

-Some of our support operations in Vietnam may be able to access your data; this is solely for the purpose of enabling the provision of internal IT support.
+Some of our support operations in Vietnam may be able to access your data; this is primarily for the purpose of enabling the provision of internal IT support.
 The data is encrypted in transit and our staff in Vietnam are subject to strict security measures and will only access data where necessary.
+The support operations in Vietnam are also able to access content on SCC’s intranet, for staff engagement and internal communications purposes.
+In some cases this may contain personal data.

 Where we transfer your information outside the European Economic Area, we will always ensure that your information is safe and only sent to organisations providing adequate safeguards, such as: